• Skip to main content

 A walk-in clinic is a place you can go to receive urgent treatment for a non-life-threatening injury.
 This facility is built for your convenience and is open for longer hours with the ability to receive patients with little or no wait time and without an appointment.

-You know all too well that small accidents can happen at night or on weekends, which can mean a trip to the emergency room, or it could mean waiting until you can see a doctor for it.
+You know all too well that small accidents can happen at night or on weekends, which can mean a trip to the emergency room, or it could mean waiting until you can see a primary care provider for it.
 Common injuries are not a priority in the ER.
 Plus, it’s expensive getting treated there for common injuries.
-Whereas waiting to see a doctor may not give you peace of mind, and the symptoms can be overwhelming.
+Whereas waiting to see a primary care provider may not give you peace of mind, and the symptoms can be overwhelming.

 It pays to know your options for the next time you or a family member sustains an injury or medical emergency that is not life-threatening.
 Find out what common injuries can be treated at a walk-in clinic.